atharaq/atharaq.github.io/cs2-s25/lesson14.md

 [10 St and 7 Ave, 15 St and 2 Ave, 15 St and 5 Ave, 25 St and 3 Ave]

+**Exit Ticket 1**: How is the `Collections.sort` method able to sort a list of Locations, when it had no idea what a Location was in the first place?
+Location is a class that *we* wrote!

 # Polymorphism

 **Polymorphism**: The ability for an object to take multiple forms.
 For example: if we have a method that can calculate the area of a Rectangle, it should work on Squares too!